Access your Pro+ Content below.

-This article is part of the June 2011, Vol. 33 issue of Time to consider a second hypervisor?
+This article is part of the Virtual Data Center issue of June 2011, Vol. 33

 More and more IT shops are implementing multiple server virtualization platforms to increase interoperability and abstraction as well as lower costs.